Daisy Bevan: Education

 Bevan attended Bedales School in Hampshire, and then the Lee Strasberg Theatre and Film Institute in Manhattan.
 Her parents forbade her from pursuing an acting career until she graduated.

 Illness

 At the age of one, Bevan was diagnosed with a rare circulatory condition that affected her legs.
-At 15 she had to undergo a series of operations, causing her mother to suspend her role on the TV series Nip/Tuck for a year.
+At age 15, she had to undergo a series of operations, causing her mother to suspend her role on the TV series Nip/Tuck for a year.

 Family

 Bevan is a member of the Redgrave acting family, marking the fifth generation of her family to enter the profession.
-As the daughter of Joely Richardson, she is also the niece of Natasha Richardson and Liam Neeson and granddaughter of Vanessa Redgrave.
+As the daughter of Joely Richardson, she is also the niece of Natasha Richardson and granddaughter of Vanessa Redgrave.
 Her parents divorced when she was nine.
-She has two half-siblings, Nell (b.
-2001) and Jago (b.
-2003), from her father's second marriage.
-She currently lives with her mother in London.
+She has two half-siblings from her father's second marriage.
+As of 2014, she was living with her mother in London.

+Pledge

+In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."